 For the size of the city, public transportation in Braintree is quite heavily used.
 Mostly, people who use it for their daily commute are taking the subway.
 For Braintree, the benefits are reduced air pollution and congestion on the highways.

-The population of Braintree is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.98% of adults in Braintree have a bachelor's degree or even advanced degree.
+The education level of Braintree citizens is very high relative to the national average among all cities (21.84%): 38.55% of adults in Braintree have a bachelor's degree or even advanced degree.

-The per capita income in Braintree in 2010 was $37,301, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,204 for a family of four.
+The per capita income in Braintree in 2010 was $37,641, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $150,564 for a family of four.
+However, Braintree contains both very wealthy and poor people as well.

 Braintree is a somewhat ethnically-diverse city.
 The people who call Braintree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Braintree residents report their race to be White, followed by Asian.
-Important ancestries of people in Braintree include Italian, English, French , and German.
+Important ancestries of people in Braintree include Italian, English, German, and French .

 The most common language spoken in Braintree is English.
 Other important languages spoken here include Chinese and Spanish.